noahehall/theBookOfNoah/0current/aws/0networking.md

     - the vpc cidr/block is called the `super net`, as it contains all IPs for all subnets, and thus all resources
     - ^ e.g the `10.0` super net, or the `198.0` super net
     - ^ `192.0.1` would be a specific subnet, and `192.0.1.0` would be a specific host

+### subnet

-- subnet: a range (subset) of ips within a vpc
+- a range (subset) of ips within a vpc
 - the larger the /cidr, the smaller the number of ips just like a fraction
 - can contain public/private resources
   - private: for private resources
     - should point to the NAT GATEWAY in the public subnet for translating a resources private IP into a public one
   - public: for public resources
     - should point to the internet gateway to enable inbound/outbound traffic on the public net

+### route tables

-- route tables: specify how vpc traffic flows in/out of subnets
+- specify how vpc traffic flows in/out of subnets
   - controls subnet routing & directs traffic between subnets
     - e.g. specify how a resource in a private subnet can connect to something in a public subnet
   - default route table: can be modified but not deleted